 A: We lay 3” of hot asphalt.
-For residential paving we recommend HL3A asphalt if you desire a smoother service or use HL3 which is a courser mix and does have more strength.
+For residential paving we recommend HL3A asphalt if you desire a smoother surface or use HL3 which is a courser mix and does have more strength.
 Either grade of asphalt will equally compact to just over 2″ after rolled.

-Do I need curbs?
+Q: Do I need curbs?

 A: Depending on the elevation and grade at the side of your driveway, curbs may be required.
 Curbs also add support and retain the asphalt in place on the driveway.
 Besides functional use, curbs also enhance the appearance of the driveway.
 The available options for curbing are either precast curbs in various colours or poured concrete curbs, which ever the customer prefers.